unclebob/spacewar/README.md

   Klingons are slow because they never learned dilithium catalysis.
 Any dilithium they have on board was probably stolen and is strictly used for currency.

-  Klingons can collect antimatter from O and B stars.
+  Klingons can collect antimatter from O and B (blue-white) stars.
 You will often see them hovering around those stars to refuel.
 Klingons are also more than willing to steal antimatter from a base.

-  Klingons have the facilities on board to construct torpedos.
+  Klingons have the facilities on board to construct torpedos and kinetics.
 This takes lots of antimatter.
 A Klingon hovering by a base or a star may be building up their arsenal.